 Map Info - finally...

-view of the property looking to the WNW at the property.
+Here is the third map.
+This is an isometric 3D view of the property looking to the WNW at the property.
 In this view, you get a feeling of what it looks like from closer to the road level looking towards the property and can see how the road wraps around the property and the sandstone cliff on the northwest of the property.

 Bought and Surveyed a 14 acre wooded parcel in Wisconsin - its AWESOME!!